libvips/libvips/_posts/2022-12-22-What's-new-in-8.14.md

-This won't appeal to many people, but libvips now ships with a simple bash completion script in `libvips-x.y.z/completions`, have a look at the README In there for install notes.
+This won't appeal to many people, but libvips now ships with a simple bash completion script in `libvips-x.y.z/completions`, have a look at the README in there for install notes.
 It knows how to complete operator names, filenames, and required arguments, including enum values.

 It's useful now, and we hope to improve it in the next version, perhaps by